thvasilo/uncertain-trees-reproducible/README.md

 ### MOA

 We recommend using the pre-built binaries under `moa-binaries`.
+The only requirement is Java 8.
+We've tested with the Oracle JDK, OpenJDK seems to causes issues with the results.

-Alternatively you can build the MOA distribution by running `mvn package -DskipTests` in `/moa/moa`.
+Alternatively you can build the MOA distribution using Maven by running `mvn package -DskipTests` in `moa/moa`.

 ## Obtaining the data